-The referral can come from an MD, DO, Physician’s Assistant, Nurse Practitioner, Podiatrist, or a Chiropractor.
+The physical therapy referral or prescription can come from an MD, DO, Physician’s Assistant, Nurse Practitioner, Podiatrist, Dentist, or a Chiropractor.

 Every case is unique, and factors such as age, past medical history, and type of injury can influence recovery time.
 Estimates can be made over the phone; however, a full examination will provide a more accurate prognosis.

 In general, patients that receive individualized one-on-one care tend to recover much quicker than those that do not!

 We do not take insurance at Move Empower Physical Therapy.
 Here’s why: in order to give you the best care possible, we do not contract with insurance companies.
 Depending on your current insurance provider, you may be eligible for out of network benefits which can help cover a portion of your treatment.
 Physical Therapy (PT) is eligible for reimbursement with flexible spending accounts (FSA), health savings accounts (HSA), health reimbursement accounts (HRA), dependent care flexible spending accounts (DCFSA), and limited care flexible spending accounts (LCFSA).

 By choosing to not contract with insurance companies, we are able to provide one-on-one care outside of a clinical setting.
 Typically, when insurance provides physical therapy, a patient will be sent to an outpatient physical therapy center, where therapists are meeting with 2-3 patients per hour.
 The result is patients feeling rushed, not tended to properly, and many decide not to come back and finish their physical therapy plan.